Sponsor for as little as $10 a month.

 |Dog||$10/month – pick as many months as you want OR $120/year|

 |Cat Room||$250 / $400 / $500 – varies depending on the room|

 A plaque with your name will be mounted on the wall outside the room you are sponsoring

 Your name will be placed on the run

 Your name will be placed on the fence

-Send us a request!
-Once we receive it, we will send you a picture and bio of the animal you are sponsoring along with 12 payment coupons.
+Once we receive your sponsorship request, we will send you a picture and bio of the animal you are sponsoring along with 1-12 payment coupons (depending on how many months you choose).
 Simply mail your contribution in every month with the payment coupon.

 If you would like to come and visit the cat or dog you are sponsoring, contact us to make an appointment to meet them!